Signs of Nonverbal Autism in Children

 Many children diagnosed with autism face challenges when it comes to speech and communication and up to 30% of children on the spectrum never develop spoken language.
 Keep reading to learn more about nonverbal autism, its early signs, and the ways ABA therapy can help improve your child’s communication skills.
+Explore our ABA therapy in home specialities with our proven results.

 What Is Nonverbal Autism?